intel/vscode-sample-browser/README.md

-# Sample Browser for Intel oneAPI Toolkits
+# Code Sample Browser for Intel® oneAPI Toolkits

 The Sample Browser extension helps you discover and create oneAPI projects that illustrate how to implement algorithms and applications with the oneAPI